orbeon/orbeon-forms-doc/xforms/controls/input.md

 ## Standard appearance

-By default, the text area control is rendered as a regular single-line input fields:
+By default, the text area control is rendered as a regular single-line input field:

 ![](../images/xforms-input-simple.png)